Reducing Pilots in Channel Estimation with Predictive Foundation Models: Numerical Results and Discussions

 \subsubsection{In-Distribution Performance}

 We first evaluate the in-distribution performance of the proposed PFM-aided channel estimation scheme (PFM-aided CE) compared to baselines and explore the model's ability to handle varying configurations, including user speeds and pilot configurations.
 The channel estimation NMSE performance across different user velocities is presented in \figref{fig:nmse_speed}.
 As shown in the figure, PFM-aided CE outperforms all baselines by 1--5 dB in NMSE across all velocities and SNRs under both the ``2P'' and ``4P'' pilot configurations.
 This gain primarily stems from the model's ability to effectively exploit temporal knowledge from previously estimated CSI.
-Specifically, at moderate speeds of 30 km/h and 90 km/h, the PFM-aided CE with the sparse ``2P'' configuration even achieves {performance comparable to} LMMSE using the denser ``4P'' configuration, especially in the low-SNR regime.
-At high mobility (300 km/h), all compared approaches experience performance degradation as expected, while the proposed estimator still delivers the best performance and achieves even more pronounced gains.
-These results confirm the ability of the model to handle channel variations with different time granularities.
+Specifically, at moderate speeds of 30 km/h and 90 km/h, the PFM-aided CE with the sparse ``2P'' configuration even achieves {performance comparable to} LMMSE using the denser ``4P'' configuration, especially in the low-SNR regime. {It is worth mentioning that the exceptional results for both the ``2P'' and ``4P'' configurations are achieved using the same pre-trained model, validating the architectural scalability of the proposed model and eliminating the overhead of pattern-specific retraining.} {At high mobility (300 km/h), the temporal correlation of the channel becomes significantly low, leading to severe channel dynamics.
+As expected, all compared approaches experience performance degradation.
+However, the proposed estimator still delivers the best performance and achieves even more pronounced gains.
+These results demonstrate that the PFM can extract complex temporal dependencies even when linear temporal correlation is weak, confirming the ability of the model to handle channel variations with different time granularities.}

+{Moreover, regarding the impact of temporal model capacity, the lightweight LSTM-aided CE significantly underperforms the proposed framework, as shown in \figref{fig:nmse_speed}.
+Crucially, under the sparse ``2P'' configuration, inaccurate LSTM predictions introduce a negative temporal gain, degrading the estimation accuracy even below that of the standalone, non-predictive ViT.
+This performance penalty highlights that lightweight models fail to provide reliable predictive priors, confirming the essential role of the PFM for high-fidelity channel acquisition.}

 \CheckRmv{

 }